Louis-Vincent/OOP-in-depth/README.md

 _Polymorphism_ : "_poly_" is for "_many_" and morphism for "_forms_", thus "many-forms".

-However, the definition is pretty f@!cking useless considering there's many kind of polymorphism.
+However, the definition is pretty useless considering there's many kind of polymorphism.
 But at school and in OOP, when we talk about "polymorphism" we mainly refer to subtype polymorphism.